mcnuttandrew/color-buddy/README.md

 # Language todos

 - [ ] Add more blame robustness, may pay to try to reason across all of the operator families (insight: keep a list of the blamable variables in the environment to support tracing)
-- [ ] Add background, roles, palette level semantics
+- [ ] roles, palette level semantics
+- [ ] per cols 4 all: color blindness metric should maybe be sensitive to task?
+- [ ] Sequential check fix is incorrect for things with equi-ligthness
+- [x] Add background,
-- [ ] Categorical mutually distinct
+- [x] Categorical mutually distinct
 - [x] Integration into main app
 - [x] "Blame" for colors
 - [x] JSON Schema (for validation) (if parser is not used), get a sustainable way to use it